 Ex Members Are in a More Vulnerable State When They Leave a ‘Cult” Than When They Joined One

-Since the late 1990’s, Ex-members in this vulnerable state have gone onto the Internet to try to research and figure things out after leaving their minority religion.
+Since the late 1990’s, Ex-members in this vulnerable state have gone onto the Internet to try to figure things out for themselves after leaving their minority religion.
 Since the late 1990’s – almost exclusively – they find the ideas of the anti cult movement to make sense of their previous religious or spiritual pursuit.

 A New Sense Making Instrument to Completely Re-Interpret Your Whole Previous Life

 As a sense making instrument, the ideology of the Anti-Cult Movement is pretty simple.
 It’s no BhagaVad Gita, that’s for sure.
 It goes like this:

 “You were in a CULT and you were BRAINWASHED to believe the way you did.
 You were made to undergo HYPNOSIS INDUCING TECHNIQUES which made you LOSE YOUR POWER OF CHOICE and to adopt beliefs that created a WHOLE MATRIX OF THOUGHT THAT WAS NOT YOUR OWN“.

 That’s basically it.
 An Ex member adopts this extremely simplistic view to make sense of their past involvement, and who they used to be, what they believed and why they believed it.
 The AntiCult Movement becomes their new belief system.